duckdb/duckdb-web/docs/archive/0.6/api/c/prepared.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.6.1/api/c/prepared
+selected: Prepared Statements
 title: C API - Prepared Statements
-selected: Prepared Statements
 ---

 A prepared statement is a parameterized query.
 The query is prepared with question marks (`?`) or dollar symbols (`$1`) indicating the parameters of the query.
 Values can then be bound to these parameters, after which the prepared statement can be executed using those parameters.
 A single query can be prepared once and executed many times.